bacontime/games-mirror/README.md

 Sometimes I just want some bullet points reminding me how to count the score.

+Rules blurbs for games I know how to play, and assorted little widgets can be found in the navigation menu.
-Additionally, this site is not a general reference for all card games.
+This site is not a general reference for all card games, only those I've personally played.

-It contains only the rules for games that I personally have played.
+Card games should be assumed to use a standard 52 card deck unless otherwise mentioned.

+See also Kevan Davis' [Freeze-dried Game Pack](https://kevan.org/fdgp/index.php).